Letaryat/HuntDownTheEggs/README.md

 If you have any more problems or would like to know more, [please visit wiki.](https://github.com/Letaryat/HuntDownTheEggs/wiki)

 ## [💖] Special thanks to:
-- [Exkludera Gift Packages](https://github.com/exkludera/cs2-gift-packages) - Basically yoinked the whole idea of gifts and how to make presents/triggers/hookentityoutput
+- [Exkludera Gift Packages](https://github.com/exkludera/cs2-gift-packages) - Basically yoinked the whole idea of gifts and how to make presents/triggers/hookentityoutput,
-- [CS2-Ranks](https://github.com/partiusfabaa/cs2-ranks), [SimpleAdmin](github.com/daffyyyy/CS2-SimpleAdmin) how to manage things such as keeping player information from database,
+- [CS2-Ranks](https://github.com/partiusfabaa/cs2-ranks), [SimpleAdmin](github.com/daffyyyy/CS2-SimpleAdmin) used as an examples of Dapper and MySQLConnector,
 - CounterStrikeSharp Discord,

 ### [💥] Model